-This handbook contains the information and rules pertaining to state and national contests for the year 2024.
-You may need to contact your Pomona Grange officers for the dates and locations of the Pomona Grange level contests.
+This handbook contains the information and rules pertaining to state and national contests for this year.
+You may need to contact your Pomona Grange officers for the dates and locations of the Pomona Grange level contests for your area.

 Fraternally,